alcyhk/xia/README.md

 drawFill(a,b,c);
 ```

-**drb**: //load specific block from the mmc card b and draw to the screen based on position a
+**drb**: //load specific block from the mmc b and draw to the screen based on position a
 ```
 drb(a,b);
 ```